-Exclusive: Iran's Deputy FM Gharibabadi tells AnewZ Tehran did not target Azerbaijan after Nakhchivan strikes
+Exclusive: Iran's Deputy FM Gharibabadi tells AnewZ Tehran 'does not target its neighbours', after Nakhchivan strikes

-He added that Iran’s policy is to strike only military bases of its adversaries, including the United States and the “Zionist regimes,” which he claims are active in the region and used to attack Iranian civilians.
+Gharibabadi, who was speaking to AnewZ when reports of the strike broke, reiterated Iran’s policy is to strike only military bases of its adversaries, including the United States and the "Zionist regimes."

 “Because we have announced it from the beginning that, if there are any military bases in the region and they are used to attack Iran, we will target them.
 So that was the policy that we have,” Gharibabadi said.

-Two civilians were injured after drones launched from Iranian territory struck Azerbaijan’s Nakhchivan Autonomous Republic, Azerbaijan’s Foreign Ministry said in a statement.
+Drones were launched from Iranian territory struck Azerbaijan’s Nakhchivan Autonomous Republic, Azerbaijan’s Foreign Ministry said in a statement.

 According to the Azerbaijani Foreign Ministry, the incidents occurred at around midday when drones entered the Nakhchivan Autonomous Republic from Iranian territory.
 One drone struck the terminal building of Nakhchivan International Airport, while another landed near a school in the village of Shakarabad.